explorewithshayne/web/README.md

-# ews-web
+# web
- Explore with Shayne Website
+ Wordpress website and plugins